blackbird1128/inferno/README.md

 ### notes:
 inferno is an library in constant developpement but in the beggining of is life.
-If you have any suggests fell free to make and pull request .
+If you have any suggests fell free to make an pull request .